 Just like you can create a penalty for yourself you should reward yourself.
 Completing an item on your action list, especially when it was difficult is an accomplishment.
 Remember it is okay to reward yourself!

 Are you always tired, have a bad attitude or have low energy throughout the day?
-If so, now is a time to eat healthier and add exercise to your routine.
+If so, now is a time to drink more water, eat healthier and add exercise to your routine.
 When I feel frustrated, stressed or have many projects going on I take a moment to exercise.
 Exercise not only helps you stay in shape, it increases your energy level, which then increases your performance.
-Try it!
-I use the Nike Training Club App on my iPhone to exercise.
+I use the Nike Training Club App and Fitness Blender on YouTube to exercise.

 5. Take a Break or Power nap:

 Most of the time when we get overwhelmed, exhausted or stressed we need a break.
 Breaks and/or power naps are a great way to recharge and get focused.
 Take at least a 20-minute break and at least one power nap a day.
 You will feel more productive and get things done.
 Bonus points if you take a break outside.

 Take 20 minutes out of your day for your hobby as a way to relax.
 For example, I enjoy doing DIY projects and on the weekends I make it a mission to work on at least one project.
 DIYs are fun and a good way to unleash your creative side.